xwmx/airport/README.md

 # airport cli

-A command line interface for AirPort wireless on macOS / OS X.
+A command line interface for AirPort wireless on macOS / OS X up to macOS Sonoma 14.4.

+**NOTE: Airport command line access is no longer available as of macOS Sonoma 14.4.**

 ## Usage